wp-plugins/wp-automatic-updates/readme.txt

 * WP Automatic Updates could be activated on WordPress 3.7.x and more.
 If you are using an older version, WP Automatic Updates can't be activated.

 == Changelog ==

+= 1.1.2 =
+* Improved admin options page to look more appealing

 = 1.1.1 =
 * Default values changed to have plugins updated automatically